NickMaev/react-core-boilerplate/README.md

 Execute `npm run build:dev` command in the project's dir.

 ## Other issues
-* If you will have any issue with project starting, you can see errors in logs ("/logs" directory).
+* If you will have any issue with the project starting, you can see errors in logs ("/logs" directory).
 Please, do this before the open an issue on GitHub.
 Don't forget to mention the version of the React Core Boilerplate (`JavaScript` or `TypeScript`)

 # Project structure
 * **TypeScript** project: